FROM OUR GARDEN TO YOURS

 TIPS FOR TRANSPLANTING:

 • Choose the right time to transplant.
 One of the worst things you can do to seedlings is abruptly moving them from indoors to outdoors.
 Gradually introduce seedlings to the outdoors over a span of a few days – placing them outside for 2-3 hours each day.
 This process is called “hardening off”.
+The best time to transplant is during the plant’s dormant season – most species would yield the best results in the spring or fall.
+Avoid transplanting in extreme heat or cold – a mild, cloudy day is best to avoid excessive sun.

 • Dig a hole larger than the root ball of the plant to ensure it has plenty of room to grow.
 Ensure the new plant site has great soil conditions, adequate sunlight (and shade depending on the species) and proper drainage.
 Before transplanting, water the plant thoroughly a day or two in advance.
 Moist soil makes it easier to remove the plant and reduces transplant shock.